-NOTE 10 - LEASE
+NOTE 9 - LEASE

 The Lincoln Parish Assessor leases a vehicle under a three year cancelable operating lease agreement.
-The agreement requires the assessor to buy and maintain liability and physical damage insurance and to maintain and repair the vehicle to keep it in good working order and condition.
+The agreement dated December 2005, requires the Assessor to buy and maintain liability and physical damage insurance and to maintain and repair the vehicle to keep it in good working order and condition.
+The Assessor will make thirty-six monthly payments of \$401.
 At the end of the lease, the assessor may be required to pay an additional charge to lessor for excess wear and excess mileage.
 If the lease is terminated before the three year term has expired, a similar charge may be required.